12 Common Instagram Scams and How To Spot Them

 Phishing scams are everywhere and can look completely different.
 A funny meme telling you your elf name can be a clever attempt at gaining password hints.
 A direct message announcing you’ve won a contest you entered or that a celebrity you follow has noticed your comments may also be out for your data.

 Make sure any communication you receive is from a verified account.
-You can double-check the validity of accounts by looking at how long they’ve been active, if there are comments on their posts, and if the account is open to the public (closed accounts are too suspicious).
-You can also filter your settings to disallow messages from accounts you don’t follow.
-While the blue checkmark is a nice way to identify verified accounts, it’s not always a failsafe.
+You can double-check the validity of accounts by looking at how long they’ve been active, whether there are comments on their posts, and whether the account is public (closed accounts are too suspicious).

 2. Fake influencer accounts

 Fake influencers can try to make partnership deals with small businesses and creators or send you to scam websites for products that don’t exist (but still take your money).
-Most of their followers are likely bots or purchased followers to make them look much more popular and legitimate.
+Most of their followers are likely bots or purchased followers, making them appear much more popular and legitimate.

 You can spot these scam accounts by checking out their quality.
 If they have tons of followers but very low post engagement, it’s likely they have bots and fake followers.